Applied Parameters: None

 - The tool calculates the distance between the two closest points on the chosen objects (or faces) - this distance is displayed in yellow.
 All other measurements are shown in light blue.

 - To calculate the object-to-object distance, the tool must first calculate the location of each of the selected objects.
 The results of these object-location measurements are also displayed.
-For the object-to-board measurements, the software calculates
+For the object-to-board measurements, the software calculates the distance from:

-As with the object-to-object measurement, it also triangulates from the reference point on the object to the reference point on the board and displays this direct distance in yellow.
+As with the object-to-object measurement, it also triangulates from the reference point on the object, to the reference point on the board, and displays this direct distance in yellow.

 - the reference point on the object, to the board surface (Z measurement), and